mgoellnitz/JFileSync3/README.md

 a) Trust the providers

-Select any of them - I have some personal notes on the in the wiki.
+Select any of them - I have some personal notes on them in the wiki.

 b) Trust the providers encryption